 The steamer service ran daily to Glasgow, reaching it in two and half hours and the mail coach ran, daily, to Glendaruel.
 The Colintraive hotel ran its own motorboat service and a daily tour coach to Glendaruel, connecting with the steamer service.
 It later ran tours with its own motor charabancs.
 The present shop was the tearoom which also acted as the village hall, with regular dances and social evenings often with Gaelic singing.

 The smiddy continued to operate between the wars and the blacksmiths bothy and croft remained nearby.
 In addition to the bothy there were a couple of houses.
 The mill and the stables became a workshop.
 All these buildings continued to be used in much the same way until the late1950’s when they were demolished.
 The present village hall which replaced them opened in August 1960.

 The post office by the pier closed in the late 1940s.
 The shop, then including the post office, continued serving the village until it too closed in the 1990s.

 After a few years, the shop and post office reopened in their present position beside the hotel and, with one gap, they have continued to operate there.
 The bowling green opened in June 1994 and has indoor and outdoor clubs.
 The community garden on the site of the old mill dam opened in August 2003 after a working visit by the Beech Grove Garden team in June 2003.

-Caol Ruadh and New Houses c1900
+New Houses c1900 in Colintraive

-The steamers brought opportunities for residential development and large villas began to spring up all along the shores of the Clyde.
-But in Colintraive, it was claimed that
+The steamers brought opportunities for residential development and large villas began to spring up all along the shores of the Clyde but in Colintraive, it was claimed that

 ‘In the Kyles of Bute especially, the demand was greater than the supply.
 The proprietors there, however, though poor, were proud and would suffer no part of their territory to be invaded by city folk, and accordingly they lost a golden opportunity.’(Unknown source)